 Pedro A. Tamayo- “Content is the king of mobile learning, regardless of whether that content comes to us through apps, eBooks, video or social networks”

 If watching Napoleon Dynamite has taught us anything it’s got to be, “Vote for Pedro”, and with quotes like this you’d be mad not to!
 Pedro A. Tamayo is a lecturer who advocates the use of mobile learning given the flexibility it offers.
-With mobile learning learners are spoilt for choice on how they consume content, from effective bursts of video to podcasts that can be listened to anywhere.
+Mobile learners are spoilt for choice on how they consume content.
+From effective bursts of video to podcasts that can be listened to anywhere.
 Such choice results in learners that remain engaged with the ability to access learning content wherever they may be.
 Winner winner, mobile learning dinner.

 Have you come across any mobile words of wisdom?
 Let us know via pigeon, semaphore and raven…or whatever the youth do these days!